niemopen/niem-naming-design-rules/ndr6src.md

   <figcaption><a name="fig4-16">Figure 4-16: Datatype classes</a></figcaption>
 </figure>

-A Datatype object defines the allowed values of a corresponding atomic literal value in a [message](#def).
+An instance of the Datatype class defines the allowed values of a data property in a [message](#def).
 Objects for primitive data types, corresponding to the XSD data types, have only the *name*, *namespace*, and *documentation* properties inherited from the Component class.
-For example, [figure 4-14](#fig4-14) shows the CMF representation of the `xs:string` primitive data type.
+For example, [figure 4-17](#fig4-17) shows the CMF representation of the `xs:string` primitive data type.
 All other datatypes are represented by either a Restriction, List, or Union object.

 ```
 <Datatype>